 What we need from your review

-For some examples of reviewer comments, please see section 8: What makes a good public review?
+For some examples of reviewer comments, please see Annex 1: What makes a good public review?

 - Single word answers are not helpful.
-Panel members who will read and use your review don’t just want to know what you think.
+Committee members who will read and use your review don’t just want to know what you think.
 They also want to know the reason or reasons why you think it.
-For example, ‘On the basis of my experience as a carer of a person with motor neurone disease, I would suggest that ….’, or ‘In the absence of any budget for PPI in this application it is difficult to imagine how ….’.
+For example, ‘On the basis of my experience as a carer of a person with motor neurone disease, I would suggest that ….’, or ‘In the absence of any budget for PPIE in this application it is difficult to imagine how ….’.

 Completing the review form

 The online form is the same for peer and public reviewers.
 It is separated into sections with prompts to help you complete your review.
 These suggestions are for guidance only.
 You do not have to give your views on all of them.
 These might help you complete the review from your perspective as a patient, service user or a carer.
 A template of the public review form is available to download as a Word document.

 - Is the research important to, and address the needs of patients, service users, carers and the public?
 If so, why do you think so?

 Section: Potential of the research to make a difference: